 |German Federal Ministry for Economic Cooperation and Development (BMZ)||Ministry of Environment, Forest and Climate Change (MoEFCC)|

 |Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH||December 2017- December 2021|

 Human-wildlife conflict brings economic losses to the tune of millions of rupees to the rural communities in India every year.
 The increasing frequency and intensity of such cases and the emotional stigma attached, especially to cases of killing of humans and cattle, are making the communities less tolerant to wildlife.
 If their concerns are not addressed, it has the potential to undermine ongoing and future biodiversity conservation efforts.

 Mitigation of human-wildlife conflict is becoming one of the key emerging areas for the wildlife managers as well as the scientific community.
 There are a number of scientific institutions and wildlife managers who are working towards population research and field implementation of the mitigation measures, and there have been some successful cases of mitigating human-wildlife conflicts in specific locations.
-However, the problem is yet to be addressed in a holistic manner primarily due to the technical complexity of the issue and additionally the challenges in implementing the mitigation measures.
+However, the problem is yet to be addressed in a holistic manner primarily due to the technical complexity of the issue, requirement of standard operating procedures and guidelines for managing the conflict situations, and the challenges in implementing the mitigation measures.

 © 2014 IGBP.
 All Rights Reserved.